-Dana G. Bradford II is a Partner in the Litigation Practice of Smith Gambrell Russell LLP.
+Dana G. Bradford II is Senior Trial Counsel in the Litigation Practice of Smith, Gambrell & Russell, LLP.

 For more than four decades, Mr. Bradford has devoted his practice exclusively to civil litigation.
 He has handled and taken to trial a wide variety of cases in both state and federal courts and handled appeals in all of Florida’s five appellate District Courts, the Florida Supreme Court, the 5th and 11th U.S. Circuit Courts of Appeals, and the U.S. Supreme Court.
 Mr. Bradford is currently a member of the practicing bar of all Federal District Courts in Florida, the U.S. Court of Appeals for the Eleventh Circuit and the U.S. Supreme Court.
 For more than thirty years, the Florida Bar Board of Legal Specialization has recognized Mr. Bradford as a Board Certified Civil Trial Lawyer.